traumst/neon-chat/README.md

 ### *Right now...*

-*BUGZZZ*
-* open N chats, invite user, he sends message - you get the same message N times
+* User registraction sucks

-User cannot be removed from chat
+* User cannot be removed from chat
+* User cannot leave chat - admin can delete, user can leave

 Oh and maybe it's time to start sanitizing raw user input

 And UI looks like shit, have to style it

 DB is close.
-Need to add user registration and authorization

-thinking about 2 tables,
+Need to add user registration and authorization, thinking about 2 tables,
 * user
     * id
     * name